 Disclaimer: The information provided is to the best of our knowledge and it is subject to change with no previous notice.
-It is important that you always double check the requirements with the nearest Panama consulate or embassy in your country before travelling.
+It is important that you always double-check the requirements with the nearest Panama consulate or embassy in your country before traveling.

 The nationals of the following countries do not need a tourist visa or tourist card:

 Denmark, Paraguay, The Vatican, Brazil, Cyprus, Egypt, Germany, Argentina, Austria, Belgium, Bolivia, Costa Rica, Chile, El Salvador, Spain, Finland, France, Guatemala, Holland (the Netherlands), Honduras, Hungary, Israel, Italy, Luxembourg, Nicaragua, Poland, Portugal, United Kingdom of Great Britain and Northern Ireland, Greece, Singapore, Slovenia, Switzerland, Turkey, and Uruguay.

 The nationals of the following countries need Tourist Cards to enter Panama (not visa):

 Antigua & Barbuda, Curacao, Jamaica, Trinidad and Tobago, Aruba, Japan, Australia, Canada, Colombia, Mexico, Taiwan, Bahamas, Dominica, New Zealand, Thailand, Barbados, Grenada San Cristobal & Nevis, United States of America, Belize, Brazil, Ecuador, Greece, Korea (Rep), Malta, Monaco, Norway, Peru, Samoa, San Marino, Vatican City, Guyana, Saint Vincent & Grenadines, Bermuda, Saint Lucia, Venezuela.